How to use smart isolation to limit client access to your network Follow

 - Internet access only:

-Clients are only allowed to pass traffic to the network upstream from the AP's gateway.
-(This is generally "the internet").
+Clients are only allowed to pass traffic to the network upstream from the AP's uplink network.
 This is the correct option to choose for hotspot users or users connecting to a guest network.

 - LAN access only: